collabnix/dockerlabs/beginners/docker/what-is-docker.md

 With DOCKER, you can treat containers like extremely lightweight, modular virtual machines.
 And you get flexibility with those containers—you can create, deploy, copy, and move them from environment to environment, which helps optimize your apps for the cloud.

-Docker is a computer program, command-line tool, a containerization platform, product & a company.
+In nutshell, Docker is a computer program, command-line tool, a containerization platform, product & a company.

 ## Docker as a Computer program...